ncovercash/MaterializeBot/README.md

 #### Specific Project Checks

-Preloaded with materialize definitions, these checks are able to check basic associations within code.
-These are typically to ensure proper initialization.
+Preloaded with materialize definitions, but fully customizable, these checks are able to check advanced associations within code.
+These are typically to ensure proper initialization and html structure.
+These can be specified through the `PlatformCheck class`.

 #### Runtime Console Warnings and Errors